BAE’s Big Push for Skilled Trades Starts with Orion in Dunfermline - A Spotlight

 With the recent announcement that BAE Systems has been selected to provide the Norwegian government with superior anti-submarine Type 26 Frigates, the focus will now be on the skilled labour required to fulfil the project.

-With nearly four decades of dedicated expertise in technical, engineering, and skilled trades recruitment for international projects, Orion Group offers a comprehensive lineup of services, from sourcing and managing highly specialised, project-critical talent to overseeing compliance globally.
+With nearly four decades of dedicated expertise in Technical & Engineering, and Skilled Trades recruitment or international projects, Orion Group offers a comprehensive lineup of services, from sourcing and managing highly specialised project-critical talent, to overseeing compliance globally.

 Orion Office Spotlight – Dunfermline

 With 24 physical locations around the globe, and active in 68 countries, Orion Group is well placed at providing a “multi” service, sector, discipline and regional offerings.
-While each of our offices have built relationships to fulfil our client’s recruitment needs, each location has unique set of services and solutions.
-This makes them a trusted recruitment delivery partner in their specialised area.
+Each office has built close working relationships with our clients, fulfilling their particular recruitment needs through the delivery of tailored Services and solutions.
+This makes them a trusted recruitment delivery partner in their own respective regions.

-In this new series of blogs, we’ll look at some of the different Orion locations, focusing on what they do, what areas they specialise in, and what makes them so good at what they do.
+In this new series of blogs, we’ll look at some of the different Orion locations, focusing on their service offerings, areas of specialism, and track record.

 First on the list to kick off the series is the Dunfermline office, located in the southeast of Scotland.